GilbertTam/taiwan-stock-dashboard/README.md

-# JP Electricity Price Dashboard
+# JP Spot Market Electricity Price Dashboard

 ![](./docs/dashboard.png)

-This is a dashboard for visualizing predicted and raw electricity price.
+This is a dashboard for visualizing predicted and raw electricity price in Japan Spot market.

 ## Requirements